andrewkolos/hybot-discord-elo-bot/README.md

 * SQLite: Can be used to store data in the local file system or in-memory
 * MySQL: A more full-fledged database with built-in network access

-## Creating a MySQL ELO data service and starting the bot
+## Creating a MySQL Elo data service and starting the bot

 ### Create an instance of `MySqlEloDataService`